krasimir/navigo/README.md

 * `router.resolve(currentURL=undefined)` - if `currentURL` is provided then the method tries resolving the registered routes to that URL and not `window.location.href`.
 * `router.destroy` - removes all the registered routes and stops the URL change listening.
 * `router.link(path)` - it returns a full url of the given `path`
+* `router.pause(boolean)` - it gives you a chance to change the route without resolving.
+Make sure that you call `router.pause(false)` so you return to the previous working state.

 ## Tests